chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 !!! note
     It may take up to **5 minutes** after your observer first connects before it appears in the Observers list.
 Your node must have an advertisement heard before it will show up in the map or dropdown, but packet data will still be recorded in the meantime.

 For more details, see the [meshcore-packet-capture README](https://github.com/agessaman/meshcore-packet-capture).
-For help, reach out on the [MeshCore Discord](https://meshcore.gg/).
+For help, reach out on the [ChiMesh Discord](https://chimesh.org/discord) or the [MeshCore Discord](https://meshcore.gg/).

 ---

 ## Additional Notes

 - These settings are required to appear on ChiMesh(Core) services
 - `set mqtt2.preset chimesh` is what connects your observer to the ChiMesh network specifically while `set mqtt1.preset analyzer-us` is what connects your observer to the global [LetsMesh analyzer](https://analyzer.letsmesh.net) and the [official MeshCore map](https://map.meshcore.io)
 - The `mqtt.owner` field is optional but highly encouraged, it links your observer to your primary companion device